Buy a Life Insurance Plan in a few clicks

 If your annual rent exceeds ₹1 lakh, you must provide your employer with your landlord’s PAN.
 If your landlord doesn’t have a PAN, submit a written declaration from them that includes their name and address.

-Including the landlord’s PAN card details for HRA exemption claims when the total rent paid is more than ₹1 lakh per year helps the government verify that the rent amount stated in the receipts is accurate.
+Including the landlord’s PAN card details when the total rent paid is more than ₹1 lakh per year helps the government verify that the rent amount stated in the receipts is accurate.

 There are a few factors to consider to claim HRA when living with parents.
 Here are the points that can be followed: